Blog

 1. Start with Statics: Import your Figma or Photoshop files into Hunch.
 Pick one high-volume client and turn their concept into a dynamic template.

-2. Expand to Video: Use Hunch to automate specific video components, like 5-second opening hooks or end-card CTAs, rather than full rewrites.
+2. Expand to Video: With Hunch, you can automatically convert your product ads into high-impact videos.
+Furthermore, automate specific video components—like 5-second opening hooks or end-card CTAs—rather than full rewrites.